datalore92/datalore92/README.md

 - 👋 Hi, I’m @datalore92.
 - 👀 I’m interested in getting good at the C programming language.
-- 🌱 I’m currently going through the book The C Programming Language Second Edition by Brian W. Kernighan and Dennis M. Ritchie.
+- 🌱 I’m currently learning to use the SDL2 library.
 - 💞️ I’m not looking to collaborate on anything because I feel like I'm too inexperienced.
 - 📫 If you want to reach me, my Discord is data#9098.